How to Make Easy Bat Crafts Using the Cricut

 First, you will need to download the Bat SVG file.

-Get the Free Bat SVG File
+2. Upload the SVG File

 After the SVG is uploaded, add the image to your design canvas.

-I made copies of the file within the design canvas so that I had three bats total.
-Then, I resized the width of each bat image to different sizes.
+I made three copies of the bat template and then I resized the width of each image to the different sizes.

-Now it’s time to make your project!
+Now it’s time to make your project using the Cricut machine.

-The first screen you will see is the Mat Preview Screen.
-This will show you all of the different mats needed for your project.
+You will then see the Mat Preview Screen.
+This will show you all of the mats needed for your project.

 Each mat represents another piece of material.

-For this project, there is only one material.
+But for this project, there is only one material.

 At the top of the Mat Preview Screen, under Project Copies, change the number from 1 to 10 and select Apply.
 This will duplicate the images.